Wasappli/WAAppRouting/README.md

 For new features pull requests are encouraged and greatly appreciated!
 Please try to maintain consistency with the existing code style.
 If you're considering taking on significant changes or additions to the project, please ask me before by opening a new Issue to have a chance for a merge.

-#That's all folks !
+#That's all folks!

-- If your are happy don't hesitate to send me a tweet [@ipodishima](http://twitter.com/ipodishima)!
+- If you are happy don't hesitate to send me a tweet [@ipodishima](http://twitter.com/ipodishima)!
 - Distributed under MIT licence.
 - Follow Wasappli on [facebook](https://www.facebook.com/wasappli)